 These are just a few of the ways we can help you achieve the highest value possible and meet your ultimate objectives from selling.

 If you’re interested in putting up the sale sign for your import and export business, carry out a business valuation to calculate the value of your business.
-The Selling My Business, industry renowned, in-house valuation team provide a free import and export business valuation service.
+The Selling My Business, industry renowned, in-house valuation team provide a import and export business valuation service (if you choose to sell with us).
 This can help navigate prospective buyers, helping them calculate the future potential.

 Valuing an import and export business is instrumental in the early stages of selling a business as it can help with future planning and steer the appropriate calibre of buyers to your door.
 Our valuation service is extensive as we look at more than just the profit and loss statement, taking into consideration overheads, gross profit margin and any outstanding finance facilities.
 The Selling My Business valuation team will take you through how to value an import and export business and the required information to get started.